kuldeep27396/kuldeep_take_two/Architecture/Explanation.md

    - Use partitioned and clustered tables
    - Implement cost controls and quotas

-4. **General**:
-   - Use data sampling for development and testing
-   - Consider BigQuery flat-rate pricing for high query volumes
-   - Leverage GCP committed use discounts

-## Setup and Configuration

-(Include steps for setting up the pipeline, such as creating GCP resources, configuring Airflow, etc.)

 ## Monitoring and Maintenance

-- Use Cloud Monitoring for observing pipeline performance
+- Use Cloud Monitoring to observe pipeline performance
-- Set up alerts for job failures and SLA breaches
+- Set up alerts for job failures and SLA breaches, which can include SLA with airflow also
-- Regularly review and optimize BigQuery queries
+- Regularly review and optimize BigQuery queries, setup one common service to monitor cost for all projects
 - Monitor costs and usage across all components

----

-This README provides an overview of the ETL pipeline architecture and its key components.
-For detailed implementation instructions, please refer to the individual component documentation.